 40 See same.

-42 See same, at 199-200. (“For the foregoing reasons, and in order to avoid whatever constitutional infirmity a contrary construction might engender, we have no difficulty construing section 1016.5 to require that defendants, in order to obtain [post-conviction] relief under subdivision (b) of the statute, demonstrate they were prejudiced by any failure of the court to provide complete advisements under subdivision (a).
-Accordingly, when ruling on defendant's section 1016.5 motion, the trial court in this case erred in failing to consider, not only whether it formerly had failed to advise defendant as section 1016.5 requires and whether, as a consequence of his conviction on the offense to which he pleaded nolo contendere, defendant actually faces one or more of the statutorily specified immigration consequences, but also whether defendant was prejudiced by the court's having provided incomplete advisements.”)
+42 See same, at 199-200. ("Reasons For the foregoing, and in order to avoid whatever constitutional infirmity Might construction Contrary to engender, we have no difficulty construing That section 1016.5 to require defendants, in order to Obtain [post-conviction] relief under subdivision (b) of the statute, Demonstrate They Were prejudiced by any failure of the court to Provide complete advisements under subdivision (a). accordingly, When ruling on defendant's section 1016.5 motion, the trial court in esta case erred in failing to consider, not only Whether it formerly HAD failed to advise defendant as section 1016.5 requires and Whether, as a consequence of His conviction on the offense to Which have pleaded nolo contendere, defendant whos faces one or more of the statutorily specified immigration Consequences, But Also Whether defendant was prejudiced by the court's having advisements provided incomplete. ")

 43 Black's Law Dictionary (9th ed.
-2009), habeas corpus [form of post-conviction relief]. ("[Law Latin 'that you have the body'] (18c) A writ employed to bring a person before a court, most frequently to ensure that the person's imprisonment or detention is not illegal (habeas corpus ad subjiciendum). • In addition to being used to test the legality of an arrest or commitment, the writ may be used to obtain judicial review of (1) the regularity of the extradition process, (2) the right to or amount of bail, or (3) the jurisdiction of a court that has imposed a criminal sentence. ")
+2009), habeas corpus [form of post-conviction relief]. ("[Law Latin 'that You have the body'] (18c) A writ employed to bring a person before a court, Most Frequently to Ensure That the person's imprisonment or detention is not illegal (habeas corpus ad subjiciendum). • In Addition to Being used to test the legality of an arrest or commitment, the writ May be used to Obtain judicial review of (1) the regularity of the extradition process, (2) the right to or amount of bail, or (3) the jurisdiction That of a court has imposed a criminal sentence. ")

-44 Penal Code 1473 PC - Persons authorized to prosecute writ; false evidence. (“(a) Every person unlawfully imprisoned or restrained of his liberty, under any pretense whatever, may prosecute a writ of habeas corpus [form of post-conviction relief], to inquire into the cause of such imprisonment or restraint.")
+44 Penal Code 1473 PC - Persons authorized to prosecute writ; false evidence. ("(A) Every person unlawfully imprisoned or restrained of His liberty, under any pretense whatever, may prosecute a writ of habeas corpus [form of post-conviction relief], to inquire into the cause of Such imprisonment or restraint.")

 46 See Padilla v.
 Kentucky, endnote 17, above; Chaidez v.
 United States, endnote 19, above.